Thursday, February 25, 2010

 6. Avoid tit-for-tat rhetorical grandstanding against foreign groups you have no worthwhile influence over.

-Prohibit anyone employed as a violent mercenary from voting in US elections.
+Prohibit anyone currently or previously employed as a violent mercenary from voting in US elections.

-Require winning candidates in judicial, legislative, and executive elections to quit other money earning activities, except interest earned by bank and credit union accounts, upon taking office.
+Require winning candidates in judicial, legislative, and executive elections to quit other remuneration receiving activities upon taking office, except interest earned by bank and credit union accounts.

-Prohibit judges, jurors, and defendants, along with their first through third-degree relatives, from giving gifts to prosecutors and donations to the political campaigns of prosecutors.
+Prohibit judges and defendants, along with their first through third-degree relatives, from knowingly giving gifts to prosecutors and donations to the political campaigns of prosecutors.

 Prohibit lawyers, plaintiffs, and defendants, along with their first through third-degree relatives, from giving gifts to judges and donations to the political campaigns of judges.